 Spend time at the cenotes

-If you and the family prefer active adventures, you can always snorkel at Puerto Morelos Reef National Park.
+If you prefer active adventures, you can always snorkel at Puerto Morelos Reef National Park.
 Located just north of Playa del Carmen, this protected area is part of the western Atlantic Great Barrier Reef.
 Besides corals, it's home to hundreds of species of marine fauna, including tropical fish, turtles, octopuses, rays, starfish, and others.

 Or tour the famous cenotes.
 Thousands of these limestone sinkholes and underground water caves exist throughout the region.
-Right outside town, there's Cenote Cristalino, whereas just south of Playa del Carmen, you'll find Cenote Jardín Del Eden (both of which are good for swimming and snorkeling).
-An excellent option for children is the famous Cenote Azul, also located south of town.
+Right outside the town, there's Cenote Cristalino, whereas just south of Playa del Carmen, you'll find Cenote Jardín Del Eden (both of which are good for swimming and snorkeling).
+An excellent option if you have children is the famous Cenote Azul, also located south of town.
 Here you can swim and snorkel and dive into the water from different platforms.
 There's also a picnic area which makes a great lunch spot if you want to bring your own food.

 Plan your trip to Mexico